-A derogation may not be implemented until the end of the appeals window (15 days).
-Where a derogation to the IGT UNC is dependent on the approval of other derogations, the applicant must notify the IGT UNC Panel once they have received all required approvals and to confirm the start date.
+A derogation will may not be implemented until the end of the appeals window (15 days)as directed by Ofgem.
+Where a derogation to the IGT UNC is dependent on the approval of other derogations, the applicant must ensure that all derogations (including those related to a Safety Case) which do not require Ofgem approval have been obtained prior to submission of the derogation to the IGT UNC. notify the IGT UNC Panel once they have received all required approvals and to confirm the start date.
 The IGT UNC Code administrator will notify market participants and publish this information on the IGT UNC website.

-Where there is significant uncertainty about the start and/or end date for a derogation, the panel may determine 'back stop' dates after which the derogation will lapse or cease (as appropriate).
+Where there is significant more than 6 months uncertainty about the start and/or end date for a derogation, the party submitting the request shall provide panel may determine 'back stop' dates after which the derogation will lapse or cease (as appropriate).
+The authority may determine alternative backstop dates, otherwise those submitted by the applicant will apply.
 This will avoid open-ended derogations.